 Blog Income Report July 2020 : Find out how I made $1926.55 through my blog with various strategies.

-The hustle and bustle of selling a house and buying one at the same time in the middle of a pandemic has really left so little time left for blogging but I could not be happier to have this source of passive income in my life that I am able to walk away from at any time.
+The hustle and bustle of selling a house and buying one at the same time in the middle of a pandemic has really left so little time for blogging.
+There are so many things to get done while moving house, from hiring a moving company, taking possession, hiring cleaning services to clean the place before we move our things in, and then figuring out the details of the house.
+But with all that going on, I could not be happier to have this source of passive income in my life that I am able to walk away from at any time.

 - Check out: Blog Income Report | February & March 2018 | $18.34

 - Check out: Blog Income Report | April 2018 | $203.17

 - Check out: Blog Income Report | May 2018 | $50.93

 - Check out: Blog Income Report | June 2018 | $213.50

 - Check out: Blog Income Report | July 2018 | $213.50

 - Check out: Blog Income Report | August 2018 | $174.52

 - Check out: Blog Income Report | September 2018 | $177.52